oracle-cne/ocne/doc/experimental/ock-upgrade.md

 ocne cluster info -N <node-name>
 ```

-You should see information similar to the following for each cluster node.
 Make sure the output looks like the following, if not, then go back and upgrade the node again:
 ```text
 Node: <node-name>